liorelisberg/openai-chatbot-app/CONTRIBUTING.md

 ## Pull Request Process

-1. Ensure all tests pass
+1. Ensure linting and type checking pass
 2. Update the README.md if necessary
 3. Your PR will be reviewed by maintainers
 4. Address any requested changes